Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Self-supervised multimodal learning via disagreement

-We continuously pretrain MERLOT Reserve Base on the datasets before finetuning.
+We continuously pretrain and then finetune a pretrained MERLOT Reserve Base model on the datasets with a batch size of 8.
 The continuous pretraining procedure is similar to Contrastive Span Training, with the difference that we add extra loss terms that correspond to modality disagreement.
 The pretraining procedure of MERLOT Reserve minimizes a sum of 3 component losses,

 where each of the component losses is a contrastive objective.
 Each of the objectives aims to match an independent encoding of masked tokens of the corresponding modality with the output of a Joint Encoder, which takes as input the other modalities and, possibly, unmasked tokens of the target modality.